 Built on an old train track is this new green space in NYC.
 The kids had a ball being able to walk freely without traffic and to explore the space.
 Lots of viewing platforms and exits along the way.

 New York City is super expensive and hotel rooms were not going to be an option for us and I much prefer private apartments for their space, vibe and kitchen.
 You can get a real feel for a city if you are living like a local.
 For NEW YORK CITY my list of requirements were: a bed for everyone (not on a pull out sofa), kitchen, not too many flights of stairs, quiet area (not above a pub/bar) and within 5min walk of a subway station.
 Well, it took a while but I found this place.
 New York City has changed the laws on renting places for a short stay (less than 30days) this hasn’t seemed to stop all the VRBO or Airbnb places operating.
 We paid a very small deposit and the rest in cash on arrival which may be the way the landlords are getting around the situation, no paper trail.
 The apartment was absolutely perfect and I would stay there again in a flash.

 The Subway system is amazing, safe and so convenient.
 We did a lot of walking and loved seeing the city that way but the trains were efficient and we used them many times to get from one side of the city to the other.
 We had a metro card that we added money to and then swiped this each trip.

-Travel with the Greens are an Aussie family with a passion for the United States.
-They have traveled extensively through many parts of the USA and tried to squeeze in as many experiences as possible.
-Follow their adventures and hopefully you will catch the American travel bug and enjoy it as much as they do.
+Travel with the Greens is an Aussie family with a passion for the United States.
+They have travelled extensively through many parts of the USA and tried to squeeze in as many experiences as possible.
+Follow their adventures and hopefully, you will catch the American travel bug and enjoy it as much as they do.
 Follow them on Instagram and Facebook for our travel tips, tricks and tales.